Co-Founder; Executive Director

 (1979 – 1983)

 When arts programming in Chicago Public Schools was under threat in the 1970s, Alice Pfaelzer and Emma Endres-Kountz responded by founding the MERIT Music Program.
-The inaugural program reached a cohort of 150 students and supplied weekend instruction of the highest caliber and at the lowest possible cost.

-Merit is founded by Alice Pfaelzer and Emma Endres-Kountz to provide music education through a Tuition-free Conservatory.
+Merit is founded by Alice Pfaelzer and Emma Endres-Kountz to provide music education through a tuition-free Conservatory.

 Merit moves from Roosevelt University to the Fine Arts Building and adds private lesson instruction.